blackjk3/threefab/README.md

 Animation
 -------------
 To preview an animation the model must have morph targets set up.
 The animation timeline will then allow you to play, pause, and scrub through the keyframes.
-For details see the animated models that come with three.js.
-(Horse, Parrot, Flamingo, Stork)
+To test use the animated models that come with three.js.
+(Ex. horse.js, parrot.js, flamingo.js, stork.js)

 Screenshots
 =============